intel-lab-lkp/linux/Documentation/virt/kvm/x86/msr.rst

 		the amount of time in which this vCPU did not run, in nanoseconds.
 Time during which the vcpu is idle, will not be reported as steal time.
+		If the guest set the enable bit in MSR_KVM_SUSPEND_STEAL, steal time includes the duration during which the host is suspended.
+The case where the host suspends during a VM migration might not be accounted if VCPUs aren't entered post-resume.
+A workaround would be for the VMM to ensure that the guest is entered with KVM_RUN after resuming from suspend.

 	preempted:
 		indicate the vCPU who owns this struct is running or